 Alternatively, if you’re visiting Dubai as a tourist and want to make out most of your time and money, check out this Dubai guide for all budgets.

-Healthcare in Dubai
+Healthcare In Dubai

 Finally, before we round up this expat guide to Dubai, we need to mention a few words about healthcare.
 The city’s network of hospitals and doctors is comparable to the highest international standards.
-The major private hospitals are equipped with some state-of-the-art medical equipment.
+The major private hospitals are equipped with state-of-the-art medical equipment.
 Government hospitals aren’t as well-equipped as their private counterparts but are still more than decent.

 Furthermore, all employers must take care of healthcare expenditures for all of their employees.
 This is something you should know before signing any work contract.
 Also, when choosing a health plan, it’s advisable to choose one of the larger better-known brands; smaller clinics and hospitals may not provide the quality of care expected by most expats.
 Fortunately, there are companies like SafetyWing that were created with the very goal of servicing remote workers.